How to classify organic chemicals if you are importing into or exporting out of the EU.

 - chemicals which could be covered under more than one heading code

 - some items could be classified under two or more heading codes in this chapter.
 If so, the heading code that comes last in numerical order is the one to use.
-This doesn’t apply to subheading codes.
+This does not apply to subheading codes.

 It can be difficult to classify organic chemicals correctly for the purposes of the Tariff.
 The ECICS database can help you identify the right heading code for chemicals covered in chapter 29.
 It also includes inorganic chemicals that are covered in chapter 28 as well as some other chemical products.
 You can search for a chemical in the ECICS database on the European Commission website.